kapodaca0403/regex_tutor/README.md

 ## Description

-This is a gist tutorial on regex matching a HTML image.
+This is a gist tutorial on regex matching a HTML tag.
 Users can view gist to understand or use as a review.
-This includes info about anchors, quantifiers, grouping constructs, bracket expressions, character classes, flags and character escapes.
-In this tutorial it will show the breakdown of matching a HTML image and what everything means.
+This breakdown includes info about anchors, quantifiers, grouping constructs, bracket expressions, character classes, flags and character escapes with a description and how it looks in the pattern itself.

 ## Tests